 You can also buy a second charging dock if you live in a multi-level home if you don’t want the hassle of moving the dock up or down.

 iRobot now uses the iAdapt 3.0 software with the latest vSLAM technology that means more efficient cleaning and adaptability to different home layouts.

-However, the I7 can only save up to 10 floor plans at a time.
-This will not be an issue in most homes with 3 rooms and less.
+However, the I7 can only save up to 10-floor plans at a time.
+It will not be an issue in most homes with three rooms and less.